Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 05/05/2014 (Build 265):
+	- Added weapon autopickup feature (enabled by default).
+You will pick up weapons automatically for your empty weapon slots.
+Available in the Misc. tab.

 - 04/05/2014 (Build 265):
 	- Added warning message about Player Badges (outdated - blocks the customization menu) and instructions to use Badges+ instead.